 Synonyms of Hereditary Coproporphyria

 The CPOX gene mutation that predisposes individuals to developing HCP is inherited as an autosomal dominant trait.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
+The abnormal gene can be inherited from either parent or can be the result of a new, de novo, mutation in the affected individual.
 The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy regardless of the sex of the resulting child.

 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.
 The CPOX gene creates (encodes) the enzyme coproporphyrinogen-III oxidase (CPO).
 This enzyme is the sixth enzyme is process of heme biosynthesis.
 Mutations in the CPOX gene lead to deficient activity of CPO in the body (approximately 50% reduced), which in turn leads to insufficient heme production and occasionally to the accumulation of CPO precursors in the liver.